New database helps police track who is prohibited from owning a firearm - NewsBreak

 Group calls for transparency as Alabama Department of Corrections removes inmate death statistics from monthly reports

-MONTGOMERY, Ala.
-(WIAT) — The Alabama Department of Corrections announced in its October 2022 report released this week that it will no longer include inmate death statistics in the monthly reports.
-Instead, the data will be available in the quarterly reports.
-But the department is behind in publishing quarterly reports.
-If you check out the […]
+The Alabama Department of Corrections announced in its October 2022 report released this week that it will no longer include inmate death statistics in the monthly reports.

 altoday.com

-Note: UPDATE: JACKSON, Miss.
-(WJTV) – State Rep. De’Keither Stamps announced his daughter was found safe in Florida and is back home in Enterprise, Alabama.
-JACKSON, Miss.
-(WJTV) – State Representative De’Keither Stamps (D-District 66) announced his daughter was missing.
-Kristian Stamps, 17, was last seen in Enterprise, Alabama.
-She was driving a 2008 Honda Accord. […]